warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/keyboard.md

 Interactive charts should be easy to operate using a keyboard.
 Everything that can be done through pointer interaction (e.g. click or hover), should be achievable through keyboard interaction as well.

-Interactive elements should be easily identifiable and have focus outlines, and the focus order should be in a logical order.
+Interactive elements should be easily identifiable and have focus outlines, and the focus order should be in logical order.
 Any custom interaction should be explained.

 ### 1. Information accessible through pointer interaction is also available through keyboard interaction
 ![Blue tech tag](/dataviz-tag-tech.svg)